U.S. House GOP takes aim at fake pills containing deadly fentanyl sold on social media - NewsBreak

 Lawmakers and invited guests, including Neville, criticized technology companies, singling out Snapchat, for allowing illicit drug transactions involving minors to occur over social media platforms and online marketplaces.

 “Big tech has many problems, but the lethal fentanyl sales is not a general big tech problem, it’s a Snap-specific problem.
-Snap’s product is designed specifically to attract both children and illicit adult activity,” said Carrie Goldberg, of the Brooklyn-based law firm C.A.
+Snap’s product is designed specifically to attract both children and illicit adult activity,” said Carrie Goldberg of the Brooklyn law firm C.A.
 Goldberg PLLC.

 “… It’s the only app that’s aimed at children where parents cannot see the content, yet Snap still wants parents to be responsible for what their kids do on it,” she continued.